paulscode/pi-lightshow/README.md

 ### Chanel 9) GPIO 16
 ### Chanel 10) GPIO 12

 Solid State Relays should be connected between the above listed GPIO pins and Ground.
-The other end of the SSRs can switch the Line wire of 10 femail power cables.
+The other end of the SSRs can switch the Line wires of 10 femail power cables.

 The lights controlled by the 10 channels should be arranged in a way that follows the following order and groupings: